14 Best All-inclusive Resorts in the United States

-At the northeast corner of Lake Champlain, this all-inclusive resort has accommodated guests on its 165 acres of private shore each summer for three generations.
+At the northeast corner of Lake Champlain, this all-inclusive resort has accommodated guests on its 165 acres of private shore each summer for five generations.
 The complex doesn’t just contain accommodations in cottages and suites, but also a slew of amenities geared toward family vacations, such as a pool complex, field house, sports fields, art workshops, hiking trails, and bike rentals.
-Candlelight dinners are for adults only and include bistro-style meals with ingredients sourced from 30 Vermont farms and food vendors.
+Intimate dinners are for adults only and include bistro-style meals with ingredients sourced from 30 Vermont farms and food vendors.
 (Kids’ programming is provided during dinner.)

 Miraval Arizona Resort & Spa

-Blackberry Farm, Walland, Tennessee
+Blackberry Farm, Tennessee

-Grand Hotel, Mackinac Island, Michigan
+Grand Hotel, Michigan

-Mohonk Mountain House, New Paltz, New York
+Mohonk Mountain House, New York

-Mohonk Mountain House is a 251-room Victorian castle with a well-planned kids’ program and 21st-century rates.
+Mohonk Mountain House is a 251-room Victorian castle in New Paltz with a well-planned kids’ program and 21st-century rates.
 The outdoor fun includes hiking in the surrounding Shawangunk Ridge (a.k.a. the Gunks, a famous rock climbing locale), and in the winter, snowshoeing, cross-country skiing, and skating on the resort's own skating rink.

-Twin Farms, Barnard, Vermont
+Twin Farms, Vermont

 Just north of Woodstock in southeast Vermont, Twin Farms is an all-inclusive resort set on the former estate of Sinclair Lewis and his wife, journalist Dorothy Thompson.
 Surrounded by woodlands and wildflower meadows, the 300-acre resort has 10 suites — most of which feature American folk art and wood-burning fireplaces — and 10 private, freestanding cottages.
 The cottages are individually decorated and may include stone terraces, 18th-century limestone floors, and living rooms with fireside hot tubs.
 Twin Farms also provides customized meals with wine pairings, as well as a wide range of outdoor activities such as hiking, fishing, and downhill skiing on private trails.

-The Ranch at Rock Creek, Philipsburg, Montana
+The Ranch at Rock Creek, Montana

 Castle Hot Springs, Arizona

-Castle Hot Springs is a Sonoran Desert retreat, complete with inviting hot springs, an on-site farm and greenhouse, and a wealth of activities for guests aged 16 and older.
+Castle Hot Springs is a Sonoran Desert retreat, complete with inviting hot springs, an on-site farm and greenhouse, and a wealth of activities for guests ages 16 and older.
 The 34-room boutique property is set on 1,100 stunning acres in Arizona.
 Dine at the resort’s in-house restaurant, Harvest, sip on a farm-fresh craft cocktail at Bar 1896, or ask about their customizable dining and poolside options.